NunoSempere/time-to-botec/README.md

 Time measurements taken with the [time](https://man7.org/linux/man-pages/man1/time.1.html) tool, using 1M samples.
 But different implementations use different algorithms and, occasionally, different time measuring methodologies (for the C, Nim and Lua implementations, I run the program 100 times and take the mean).
 Their speed was also measured under different loads in my machine.
 So I think that these time estimates are accurate within maybe ~2x or so.

-Note that the number of lines is much shorter for Squiggle and SquigglePy because I'm just counting the lines needed to get Squiggle and SquigglePy to output a model, not the lines inside them.
+Note that the number of lines is much shorter for Squiggle, SquigglePy and squiggle.c because I'm just counting the lines needed to get these libraries to output a model, not the lines inside them.

 ## Notes